Erfan-Ahmadi/erfan-ahmadi.github.io/Nabla/ImageUpload.md

 ## 1. Format Promotion

-As you may already know there is a lot constraints/limits by your PhysicalDevice/GPU you should look out for in your applications; One of these constraints include the formats and other properties you can create your images with.
+There is a lot constraints/limits by your PhysicalDevice/GPU you should look out for in your applications; One of these constraints include the formats and other properties you can create your images with.

 Your loaded assets may not be in the format you can use on the GPU.
 A simple solution is to convert your assets at runtime on the CPU, that requires allocating a possibly bigger CPU-side memory, for your already MEGA texture.

 Our nice solution converts the format WHILE copying to the Staging memory, and there is no need for additional allocations!
 So for example you could have `RGB32` asset and upload that to a `BGRA32` gpu texture, or even to block compressed formats :)

 ## 2. Taking Advantage of Physical Device Information